 Related Job Titles for this Occupation:

-New jobs are being produced at a rate of 8.5% which is lower than average.
-The Bureau of Labor Statistics predicts 13,600 new jobs for Automotive Body Repairers by 2026.
+In 2016, there was an estimated number of 160,400 jobs in the United States for Automotive Body Repairer.
+New jobs are being produced at a rate of 8.5% which is above the national average.
+The Bureau of Labor Statistics predicts 13,700 new jobs for Automotive Body Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 17,100 job openings in this field each year.

-How much do Automotive Body and Related Repairers make in different U.S. states?
+How much do Automotive Body Repairers make in different U.S. states?

 |State||Annual Mean Salary|